 You can either delete unneeded files or add new drives.

 In case a member drive fills up 100%, the Storage Space will be taken offline.
-Action Center icon in Taskbar will have a red circle with white X in it and the notification reads "Check Storage Spaces for problems (Important)".
+Action Center notification reads "Check Storage Spaces for problems (Important)" in such a case.

 Click it to open Storage Spaces.